ross-humphrey/django-done-correctly/README.md

 ## mod_wsgi-express
 Better suited for using Apache and mod_wsgi within a docker container.
 Which is what we are trying to achieve here.
+Using this command get you close to the runtime environment used in docker

 Can be run using